 This Banana Oat Smoothie is a satisfyingly easy breakfast that you can take on the go.
-Just dump, blend and run!
-The addition of old fashioned or rolled oats to a traditional banana smoothie helps to make it more hearty and keep you fuller for longer.
+The addition of old fashioned or rolled oats to a banana yogurt smoothie helps to make it more hearty and keep you fuller for longer.
 So thick and creamy it’s like an oatmeal shake for breakfast!
-Substitutions included to make this smoothie dairy-free and vegan.
+Substitutions included to make this banana oatmeal smoothie dairy-free and vegan.

 I like my mornings slow.
 My perfect morning starts with hitting the gym or going for a long walk, then coming home to cook up a decent breakfast, spend time with my husband and linger over a quiet cup of tea on the couch.
 And most days I do exactly that!